graphql/graphql.github.io/site/blog/20160502-rest-api-graphql-wrapper.md

 ![Duplicate queries to the REST API][pathological-query]

+This is obviously something we would like to avoid!
+At the very least, we need a way to cache the result of these requests.

 We created a library called DataLoader to help tame these sorts of queries.

-#### Installation

 ```
 npm install --save dataloader